ruifigueira/minium-test/README.md

 **Note:** Ensure [chromedriver](https://code.google.com/p/selenium/wiki/ChromeDriver) is installed and configured.

-You can then edit the stories
+You can then add scenarios in `src/test/resources/my/archetype/test_my_archetype.feature` and code for new steps in `src/test/resources/my/archetype/test_my_archetype_stepdefs.js`.

 Jasmine
 -------